d5555/TagEditor/README.md

 ### Usage

 &nbsp; Insert your text or open a text file and press **Start tagging** (or choose one of the options in Menu/Tools).
-Choose type of annotation and labels like in the screenshot below and press Ok.<br/>
+Choose type of annotation and labels like in the screenshot below and press Ok.
 Or you can start with loading your datasets in formats .spacy or .json (spacy v2).

 ![alt text](https://github.com/d5555/TagEditor/blob/master/pics/select.png)<br/>
 Select a tag in **TAG SET pannel** then select a word to assign the tag.
 Select a head tag to assign dependency if you are working in the Dependencies window .<br/>